tezedge/tezedge/README.md

 ---

-This demo runs two thing things:
+This demo launches two items:
-- **TezEdge node** (p2p application), which connects to the **Tezos Mainnet network**.
+- The **TezEdge node** (p2p application), which connects to the **Tezos Mainnet network**.
-- **TezEdge explorer** (web application), which connects to the TezEdge node, can be accessed from browser to see what is going on inside TezEdge node
+- The **TezEdge explorer** (web application), which connects to the TezEdge node and can be accessed from a browser to see what is going on inside the TezEdge node

 ### Prerequisites
-If you want to run this demo, you need to install this before:
+If you want to run this demo, you need to first install the following:
 * Git (client)
 * Docker

 ### Run demo

-1. **Download TezEdge source code**
+1. **Download the TezEdge source code**
     ```
    # Open shell and type this code into the command line and then press Enter:
    git clone https://github.com/simplestaking/tezedge